Highlights: World class service, space to relax, luxurious rooms and gorgeous views of the Indian ocean.

 Service and amenities: We really enjoyed the service at Peace Hotel.
 Everyone there spoke a good level of English and they made us feel at home.
 The service felt more homely and welcoming.
 The room had a coffee machine, bathrobes and slippers plus free fruits.
 The curtains were not operated by a press of a button and it was a bit of hassle considering how heavy the curtains were.

 Breakfast: Peace hotel offer buffet breakfast which includes both hot and cold food.
-I thoroughly enjoyed the fried rice and other western food and my wife really enjoyed all the nice Shangahene cuisines.
+I thoroughly enjoyed the fried rice and other western food, really enjoyed all the nice Shangahene cuisines.
 They have a huge selection of food on offer which would cater to anyone.
 I also enjoyed the selection of fruits and deserts which they offered.

 Final Verdict: The club executive rooms worth this price you pay.
 The service is excellent and the rooms are luxurious.
 The views(city view room) was okay.